drizzer14/fnts/README.md

 This project was made as a fun excercise around functional programming principlces.
-It comes nowhere near more serious projects described below as alternatives, so treat it as the utilitary toy making it easier to approach FP in TypeScript.
+It comes nowhere near more serious projects described below as alternatives, so treat it as the utilitary toy facilitating the approach to FP in TypeScript.

 ## Alternatives